DavidCEllis/ducktools-jsonkit/README.md

 encode a large number of instances of the same dataclass (or other objects with the same set of fields).

-While calling exec is slow, the resulting static functions are faster than their dynamic equivalents.
-This is noticeable when serializing a lot of instances of the same class.
+While calling exec usually takes longer than a single naive serialization, the resulting static functions are faster than their dynamic equivalents.
+This is noticeable when serializing a large number of instances of the same class.
 As the results are cached, the cost of `exec` is only paid the first time.

 This is actually similar to the method [cattrs](https://github.com/python-attrs/cattrs)